On proper splinters in positive characteristic: Abstract

 \section{Abstract}

 While the splinter property is a local property for Noetherian schemes in characteristic zero, Bhatt observed that it imposes strong conditions on the global geometry of proper schemes in positive characteristic.
-We show that if a proper scheme over a field of positive characteristic is a splinter, then its Nori fundamental group is trivial and its Kodaira dimension is negative.
+We show that if a proper scheme over a field of positive characteristic is a splinter, then its Nori fundamental group scheme is trivial and its Kodaira dimension is negative.
 In another direction, Bhatt also showed that any splinter in positive characteristic is a derived splinter.
-We ask whether the splinter property is a derived-invariant for smooth projective varieties in positive characteristic and give a positive answer for varieties with big anticanonical divisor.
-For that purpose, we introduce the notion of $\mcO$-equivalence and show that the derived splinter property for pseudo-rational excellent schemes of finite type and separated over a fixed Noetherian base is preserved under $\mcO$-equivalence.
-Finally, we show that global $F$-regularity is a derived-invariant for smooth projective varieties in positive characteristic.
+We ask whether the splinter property is a derived invariant for projective varieties in positive characteristic and give a positive answer for normal Gorenstein projective varieties with big anticanonical divisor.
+We also show that global $F$-regularity is a derived invariant for normal Gorenstein projective varieties in positive characteristic.